If you prefer audiobooks, listen to the audio version created by Sam Gabriel below!

 ‘Ted Tonks.’
 The muggle swayed on his feet.
 ‘Find Ted Tonks.’

 ‘Oh.’
 Bella pressed the tip of her wand to his neck.
 ‘And so I know what you do.’
-An ink raven spread its dark wings beneath his skin, then faded out of sight.
+An ink raven spread its dark wings beneath his skin and faded out of sight.
 ‘Now, let’s get baby Cissy a present to cheer her up.’